pablofcastro/AKR/README.md

 The tool is entirely written in Python, the TACAS virtual Machine already has a Python interpreter installed.

-To install the tool in the TACAS virtual Machine proceed as follows
+To install the tool in the TACAS virtual Machine proceed as follows.

 ## 1. Download the .zip file from Zenodo